 Per course fee for classes taken on campus

-Tuition includes the course textbook, access to the library, and other access to other programs as outlined in the Academy Program document.
+Tuition includes the course textbook and access to other programs as outlined in the Academy Program document.
 Applies only to students taking on-campus course work.

 Annual tuition is to be paid in full directly to the school by July 8, or 50% by July 8 and 50% by December 13 via cash, check or wire.
 For monthly payment options, please refer to the Tuition Payment Information form.
 Financial Aid is not available for the Independent Study Program.